osulp/Scholars-Archive/README.md

     Following this fix, run the workflow load rake task:

-    `$ docker-compose exec web bundle exec rails hyrax:workflow:load`
+    `$ docker-compose exec server bundle exec rails hyrax:workflow:load`

-2. ### The web container logged **ERROR: Default admin set exists but it does not have an associated permission template.**
+2. ### The server container logged **ERROR: Default admin set exists but it does not have an associated permission template.**

     This can happen if the database volume was removed but the Fedora volume was not, these two are out of sync.
 This can be fixed in a couple of ways on the Rails console:
     ```